 Clones has 36 hectares of lands zoned for Industry & Employment.
 Significant parcels of land have been included to the eastern end of the town which can be easily accessed from the N54 national road.
 Additional lands are zoned within the town along with various available commercial premises.

-Clones also offers a new state-of-the-art Business Technology Park within the town centre which has nine office units, served by broadband and with a management company for the upkeep of common areas.
+Clones also offers a state-of-the-art Business Technology Park within the town centre which has nine office units, served by broadband and with a management company for the upkeep of common areas.

 Link to Clones Town Development Plan Zoning Map